gregwhitaker/springboot-rsocketjwt-example/README.md

 # springboot-rsocketjwt-example
 An example of using JWT with [RSocket](http://rsocket.io) and Spring Boot.

-## Prerequisites
-This example requires a running instance of Keycloak to issue and validate tokens.

-Run the following commands to start a local Keycloak instance:

 ## Building the Example
 Run the following command to build the example: